Haematopoiesis describes the process by which the cellular components of the blood are formed.

 Blood is an essential transport medium for the human body, which facilitates movement of erythrocytes, leucocytes and platelets.

 When left stand within a test tube blood will separate out into its different layers.
 The more dense haematocrit will aggregate at the bottom, whilst plasma will float on the top.
-A thin layer, termed the 'buffy coat', sits in-between.
-It contains leucocytes and platelets.
-It accounts for <1% of blood volume.
+A thin layer, the 'buffy coat', sits in-between.

 In utero, the production of blood cells begins in the embryonic yolk sac around 14-19 days.